-Recalling that most jobactive participants have only Year 12 qualifications or less, Figure 17 (above) also compares the number applying for each entry-level job.
-This is double the above estimate for all unemployed and under-employed people: 12 jobactive participants for every entry-level job in August 2021.
+Recalling that most jobactive participants have only Year 12 gualifications or less, Figure 17 (above) also compares the number applying for each entry-level job.
+This is double the above estimate for all unemployed and under-employed people: 12 jobactive participants for every entry-level job in August 2021.27 are eased.